A trashy Christmas tree story that hurts Earth

 tedly stands by his trashy christmas tree on the beach in mexico

-Another unusually bare trashy Christmas tree was from 2013, when we went to Nicaragua on a work vacation in early December.
-That year’s picture came from Ometepe Island.
-It’s on a giant lake – not the ocean.
+Another unusually bare Christmas Trash Tree was from early December 2013, while in Nicaragua on a work vacation.
+That year’s picture came from Ometepe Island on a giant lake.
 There was less trash, but still enough for a tree.

 tedly kneels on the beach by his trashy christmas tree in nicaragua